MateuszWasilewski/Portfolio/Assignments/Studies/Introduction_to_Programming/NapierNAF/README.md

-Program does some basic arthimetic binary operation in binary non-adjescent form.
+Program does some basic arthimetic binary operation in binary non-adjacent form.

 In this folder files
 napiernaf.h